 Staff and Hours

-The Local History Room is staffed by a small number of volunteers reporting to the Village Historian.
+The Local History Dept. is staffed by a small number of volunteers reporting to the Village Historian.
 They are always looking for more people to assist them in recording East Rochester history.
-A computer is used to organize records.
-It also contains a database of over 5000 photographs.
+Computers are used to organize records and manage a database of over 5000 photographs.

 The Local History Office is open: